macr023/devops-challenge-c/README.md

 from a directory.
 The target host is expected to be running Ubuntu 14.04 (but other Ubuntu versions will likely work).

+**Added by Mark Pires** This may be due to my ignorance on ansible, but ssh keys were required for authentication between host and server.
+Also sudo access required NOPASSWD setup. ( I will admit I did not look at ansible man page and instead resolved these issues by creating and sharing the key plus changing sudo config)

 We need to add a reverse proxy to the site, but *only* for our production site.
 When the code is deployed on a development or test site, the reverse proxy should be disabled.
 The location /meow/ on the production site should